shawnewallace/shawnewallace.github.com/_posts/2023-05-24-approach-chat-gpt.md

 The realm of AI has witnessed significant advancements what seems like almost overnight.
 One of the most remarkable being the development of conversational AI models like OpenAI's GPT offering.
 I have been surprised by how rapidly things have advanced and feel as if I've been playing catchup.
 Playing catchup often looks like drinking from a firehose.

-I strongly belive that we, as software engineers, should develop and understanding of and attempt to master these technologies.
+I strongly believe that we, as software engineers, should develop and understanding of and attempt to master these technologies.
 It can provide a substantial boost to your skillset, opening new paths for you to explore and innovate.

 In this post, I aim to help you ramp up on ChatGPT and provide a roadmap to effectively get started in your own work.